 If you are looking for more options in your neck of the woods, have no worries.
 Head to the internet and Google the words ‘senior center’ and the name of the city that you are currently in.
 Doing so will help you find the senior center located closest to you quickly and easily.

 There are several places around the country that are home to a large number of seniors.
-They usually offer great amenities such as excellent social programs and well equipped recreational facilities.
+They usually offer great amenities such as excellent social programs and well-equipped recreational facilities.

 For example, Quartzsite, AZ has a great community center, called QIA, that holds many events during the year.
 These include dinners, dances, and some interesting adult classes like ballroom dancing and crafts.
 They also have a senior singles group that meets every week.
-The usual itinerary consists of a short meeting, followed by a trip to some interesting sight for a potluck cookout.
+The usual itinerary consists of a short meeting, followed by a trip to some interesting sights for a potluck cookout.
 This location usually has historical significance, making the outing both educational and entertaining.

 There’s a saying that the best places to meet people are at church and the grocery store.
 Personally, churches aren’t my cup of tea but, this guide isn’t about me.
 My personal opinion aside, joining a church is a good step to take when attempting to become part of a new or temporary community.